- This post contains affiliate links. Read more here.

 - Not a substitute for professional veterinary help.

-Reports of an outbreak of dog flu can be scary.
+Reports of an outbreak of dog flu can be scary, and they seem to come more frequently these days, especially during the fall and winter.
 Certain strains are highly contagious among cats and dogs, and as a loving pet parent, you want to be careful.
-Fortunately, there’s a lot you can do to keep your dog safe and sound during an outbreak.
-Here’s everything you need to know about canine influenza, aka the dog flu.
+Fortunately, there are many steps that dog owners can take to keep dogs safe and sound during an outbreak.
+Here’s everything you need to know about canine influenza, otherwise known as the dog flu.

 What is Canine Influenza?

-- A highly contagious respiratory infection of dogs that usually presents itself as a hacking cough.
+The dog flu is a highly contagious respiratory disease in dogs that usually presents itself as a hacking cough.
+Here are other important facts about the history and evolution of this infection:

 - Scientists think H3N2 jumped species from birds to dogs.
-This virus strain made it’s way from Asia in 2015, first landing in Chicago.
+This virus strain was first detected in South Korea in 2007 and later found in China, Thailand, and elsewhere.
+It made its way from Asia in 2015 and first showed up in dog populations in Chicago.

-- H3N8 jumped species from racehorses to racing Greyhounds in Florida in 2004.
+- The H3N8 strain jumped species in 2004 when an outbreak of equine influenza affecting racehorses in Florida moved on to affect racing greyhounds in the same state.
 Since then, this strain has been found across the United States.

 How is Dog Flu Transmitted?

-- The canine influenza virus can be spread via contaminated objects like crates, food and water bowls, collars and leashes, and the skin and clothing of people handling infected dogs.
+- Via contaminated objects like crates, food and water bowls, collars and leashes, and the skin and clothing of people handling infected dogs.

 - Dogs of any age and breed are susceptible to this infection, but dogs who are especially young or old are most likely to contract it.